NOWnews/nownews.com.wordpress/wp-content/plugins/quick-featured-images/README.txt

 == Changelog ==

+= 13.3.1 =
+* Added greek translation.
+Thank you, Kostas Arvanitidis!
+* Changed label 'Bulk Edit' to WP string 'Bulk Edit' to be translated in much more languages
+* Changed label 'Preset Featured Images' to WP string 'Default Images' to be translated in much more languages
+* Changed previous mentioned labels in readme file
+* Updated translations due to WordPress 4.9
+* Tested successfully with WordPress 4.9.1

 = 13.3 =
 * Added japanese translation.
 Thank you, [Kazuyuki Kumai](https://wordpress.org/support/users/kazuyk/)!
 * Added 'Requires PHP' info in readme.txt
-* Fixed in 'Set, replace, remove': locale name as variable in error message section
+* Fixed in 'Bulk Edit': locale name as variable in error message section
-* Fixed in 'Set, replace, remove': typo in page description
+* Fixed in 'Bulk Edit': typo in page description
 * Removed redudand explanations
 * Tested successfully with WordPress 4.8.2